 In July 2006, FTA awarded a landmark \$700 million Full Funding Grant Agreement (FFGA) to DART for the Northwest Southeast Light Rail Transit (NWSE LRT) extension project.
 Congress appropriates the funds for such Agreements annually.
-To date, Congress has appropriated \$691.3 million of the FFGA.
-We anticipate Congress will make the final appropriation in 2014 of \$8.7 million to fund the FFGA.
+We received our final appropriation of \$8.7 million in Fiscal Year 2014.